kean/articles/2021-06-02-lazy-image.markdown

 ## Implementation

-I initially started working on a version of `LazyImage` by only using SwiftUi, but quickly realized there were practically no advantages of doing that, but there were limitations.
+I initially started working on a version of `LazyImage` by using only SwiftUI, but quickly realized there were practically no advantages of doing that, but there were limitations.
 And I needed to use UIKit, at least partially, if I wanted to use [Gifu](https://github.com/kaishin/Gifu).

 So instead of the initially planned one component, I made two: `LazyImageView` for UIKit and AppKit and `LazyImage`, a thin wrapper on top of it for SwiftUI.
-They both have equivalent APIs, which makes then easy to learn.
+They both have equivalent APIs, which makes them easy to learn.
 And I didn't need to re-implement any of the functionality, which is great.

 My initial SwiftUI implementation was also using [@StateObject](https://developer.apple.com/documentation/swiftui/stateobject), making it iOS 14+ only.
 But with the new approach, I dropped the deployment target to iOS 13.